polyformproject/polyform-licenses/polyform.md

 ## Noncommercial Organizations

-Use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is use for a permitted purpose, regardless of the source of funding or obligations resulting from the funding.
+Use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is use for a permitted purpose regardless of the source of funding or obligations resulting from the funding.

 ## Fair Use